adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/astro-blogging-adding-markdown-blog-posts.md

   featured_image: https://cc-dam.imgix.net/Astro+Basics.png
   featured_image_alt: Astro blog tutorial
 ---
-*Written by <a target="_blank" rel="noopener" href="https://rodneylab.com/">Rodney Johnson</a>*

 ## Astro blogging

-We will now add some blog posts to the website we are building in this&nbsp;<a target="_blank" rel="noopener" href="https://cloudcannon.com/tutorials/tutorials/astro-beginners-tutorial-series/">Astro Tutorial</a>.
+We will now add some blog posts to the website we are building in this&nbsp;<a target="_blank" rel="noopener" href="/tutorials/astro-beginners-tutorial-series/">Astro Tutorial</a>.
 In earlier lessons, we created a new Astro site, then added a header and footer using Astro Layouts.
 We also added a contacts page, sourcing contact information from a JSON file within the project.

 Turning to Astro blogging, we will source the post content from Markdown files in a project folder.
 We’ll take a new approach to generate the post pages.
 You are going to create a single blog template for all posts (instead of individual `.astro` files for each one).
 Astro will use the template to render the Markdown content into pages.